 - $299 per month for any number of webpages

 PageFreezer is probably one of the best Wayback machine alternatives because of its high range of features.
 It has characteristics similar to iTools and Stillio and a ton of unique features you won’t find anywhere else.

-PageFreezer uses the Saas model and the web-spidering technology similar to Google.
+PageFreezer uses the Saas model and web-spidering technology similar to Google.
 Some of its best features are:

 - Social media, blog, and text messages (SMS) archiving